Lemon Drop Hot Sauce Recipe

 Storage Suggestions

-Once the Aji Limon Hot Sauce is cooled down, store it in a clean and dry-covered container in the refrigerator for up to 15 days.
-Use a clean spoon for every use, which will ensure that the homemade sauce lasts for a longer period of time.
+Once the Aji Limon Hot Sauce is cooled down, store it in a clean, dry-covered container in the refrigerator for up to 15 days.
+Use a clean spoon for each use, which will help ensure that the homemade sauce lasts longer.

 You Might Also Like